 - One of ECO 112 or ECO 113

-- ECO 112 Principles of Macroeconomics
+- o ECO 112 Principles of Macroeconomics

 - ECO 113 Principles of Microeconomics

 - One of HIS 103 or HIS 104

-- o HIS 103 The Modern World
+- o HIS 103 A Global History of Europe Since 1750

-- o HIS 104 Decolonizing Asia and Africa
+- HIS 104 Decolonizing Asia and Africa

 - One of POL 158 or POL 160

-- POL 158 Introduction to Political Science
+- o POL 158 Introduction to Political Science

 - o POL 160 World Politics

 - One of POL 490 or KEY 480

 - o POL 490 International Relations Keystone

 - KEY 480 Topics in Global Interdependence

 - Four terms (or equivalent) of college work in a modern language other than English

 - One of the following lower division electives:

-- \circ $\;$ ANT 141 Introduction to Cultural Anthropology
+- ANT 141 Introduction to Cultural Anthropology

-- o INS 225 Introduction to Islam
+- INS 225 Introduction to Islam

-- o POL 241 Environmental and River Politics
+- POL 241 Environmental and River Politics

-- \circ $\;$ SWK 230 Global Peace and Social Development $\;$
+- SWK 230 Global Peace and Social Development

-- $\circ\quad$ WST 250 Global Perspectives on Gender and Sexuality
+- o WST 250 Global Perspectives on Gender and Sexuality

-- $\circ \quad$ or one additional upper division course from the list of required electives listed below.
+- or one additional upper division course from the list of required electives listed below.

 - Two of the following:

-- \circ $\;$ HIS 332 History of United States Foreign Relations
+- HIS 332 The U.S. in the World: Diplomacy, Foreign Policy, and International Relations

-- POL 368 Model United Nations
+- o POL 368 Model United Nations

-- o POL 459 Topics: Comparative Politics
+- POL 459 Topics: Comparative Politics

 - POL 461 Topics: International Politics

 - Five of the following (not more than three from any one discipline may be counted toward the major):

-- o BUS 362 International Business
+- BUS 362 International Business

-- BUS 465 International Management
+- o BUS 465 International Management

 - o COM 329 Intercultural Communication

 - ECO 360 International Economics

 - ECO 365 Environmental Economics

-- o ECO 370 International Economic Development
+- ECO 370 International Economic Development

 - ENV 310 Environmental Politics Field Seminar

 - FIN 460 International Finance

 - FRE 332 French Civilization Today

-- o GER 332 German Civilization and Culture II
+- GER 332 German Civilization and Culture II

-- o HIS 323 Modern China
+- HIS 323 Modern China

-- o HIS 346 Namibia and South Africa: A Historical Perspective
+- HIS 346 Namibia and South Africa: A Historical Perspective

 - HIS 352 The Holocaust in German History

-- o HIS 354 Modern Britain and Ireland
+- HIS 354 Cultures of Empire: A Multinational Britain

 - HIS 440 Topics in World History

-- HIS 474 World and the West
+- HIS 474 Europe and the World

 - MKT 466 International Marketing

 - POL 350 Topics: European Politics

 - POL 459 Topics: Comparative Politics

 - POL 483 Political Statistics and Methodology

-- o RLN 276 World Religions
+- RLN 276 World Religions

 - SPA 331 Spanish Civilization and Culture

-- o SPA 332 Latin American Civilization and Culture
+- SPA 332 Latin American Civilization and Culture